 The sole of your foot is one of the most sensory nerve-rich parts of your body, comparable with the palms of your hands, mouth, and genitals.
 Sensory nerves receive stimuli from the environment, such as texture, temperature, and traction.
+Let that sink in a bit.
+Imagine spending 10-12 hours a day with thick padding on your hands.
+How well would you be able to interact with the environment?

 “Sensory information from the foot is used to protect the foot itself from injury, but it’s also used by the brain to make subtle adjustments in your gait to protect bones and joints all the way up your body and to maximize the efficiency of your movements.” — Dr. Daniel Howell, the barefoot professor

 Imagine that, from the moment you start to crawl and explore the world, thick cushioned gloves were placed on your hands for eight to 16 hours each day.
 How would the world look and feel now?
 You would lose finger dexterity and the ability to grip.
 Without grip strength, your body would look much different.
 The muscles of your chest, back, shoulders, and arms would be dysfunctional, weak and atrophied, affecting functional movement of your entire body.
 Your life also would look considerably different.
 More than likely you would feel a physical, emotional, and spiritual disconnect from friends, family, and environment.
 This is what has already happened with your feet.
+Instead of saying “free your feet”, I’d be promoting “free your hands.”

 For most of us, shoes are on our feet from the time we take our first baby steps — shoes with hard, thick rubber soles.
 These shoes lift your foot an inch or more off the ground and block the sensory nerves from receiving external stimuli.
 This weakens the intrinsic muscles that make up the arch of the foot, changing the way you walk and run and undermining the development of the core muscles that make up your posture.
 After decades of wearing shoes, many peoples’ arches have partially or fully collapsed, creating muscular and postural dysfunction, wreaking havoc, and causing considerable pain throughout the body.